dustinpfister/blog_posts/_posts/lodash_partial.md

 ---
-title: _.partial for creating a function with from another function with some set arguments
+title: The lodash partial method for creating abstractions for complex functions
 date: 2018-12-02 19:29:00
 tags: [js,lodash]
 layout: post
 categories: lodash
 id: 342
-updated: 2022-01-05 12:58:52
+updated: 2022-01-05 13:00:32
-version: 1.14
+version: 1.15
 ---

 The lodash [\_.partial](https://lodash.com/docs/4.17.11#partial) method in [lodash](http://lodash.com/) can be used to create a new function from another function and some starting arguments.
 In other words it can be used to create a simplified function that only accepts a few arguments that will be used with some set static values when using another method that accepts more arguments.
 Simply put it is a way to create an abstraction, or an alternative interface for a complex method that accepts many arguments.